cko010270/pdsnd_github/README.md

 Bike Share

 ### Description
-Describe what your project is about and what it does
+The project filters out bikeshare data by city, month, weekdays and spits out important statistics for the user

 ### Files used
-Include the files used
+Chicago.csv, new york city.csv, washington.csv, bikeshare_2.py
+were files that were used.

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.